anrbn/GATOR/docs/README.md

 ## Modules

 ### 1. Compute Engine
-Gator provides a robust authentication management system.
-You can add, list, activate, and delete authentication methods such as Service Accounts and Access Tokens.
+GATOR offers a comprehensive command set for managing Google Cloud Functions.
+You can list all cloud functions within a project, view the triggers associated with each function, and even inspect the permissions set on these functions.
 For detailed instructions, see [Compute Engine Guide](https://github.com/anrbn/GATOR/blob/main/docs/modules/compute/README.md).

 ### 2. Cloud Functions
-Gator provides a robust authentication management system.
-You can add, list, activate, and delete authentication methods such as Service Accounts and Access Tokens.
+GATOR offers a comprehensive command set for managing Cloud Storage.
+With Gator, you can list all storage buckets in a project and view their permissions.
 For detailed instructions, see [Cloud Functions Guide](https://github.com/anrbn/GATOR/blob/main/docs/modules/functions/README.md).

 ### 3. Cloud Storage
-Gator provides a robust authentication management system.
-You can add, list, activate, and delete authentication methods such as Service Accounts and Access Tokens.
+GATOR brings the power of Google Compute Engine management to your command line.
+For now it provides a single command to add SSH keys to instances.
 For detailed instructions, see [Cloud Storage Guide](https://github.com/anrbn/GATOR/blob/main/docs/modules/storage/README.md).

 ## Contributing